.

 revisions to existing models.

-Examples of research and investigation
+Examples of research and

-that might lead to the modification
+investigation that might lead

-of the Winton Computer Trading
+to the modification of the Winton

-System include research pointing
+Computer Trading System include

-to changes in the liquidity
+in the liquidity or volatility

-or volatility of markets, the
+of markets, the interpretation

-data or the long-term expectation
+or meaning of data or the long-term

-of market interrelationships.
+expectation of market interrelationships.

 Another key factor contributing